Communicating Descriptively, Comparatively, and In Context:

 Using “in Terms of,” “in Relation to,” and Other Terms to Avoid Confusion and Clarify Semantics in Communication

-A simple example being the statement: “In terms of major holidays, I favor Christmas over Thanksgiving, in relation to the amount of presents I get.”
+A simple example of this is the statement: “In terms of major holidays, I favor Christmas over Thanksgiving, in respect to the amount of presents I get.”

 After-all, saying the above is a lot more insightful than saying “I like Christmas better than Thanksgiving,” “Christmas is my favorite Holiday,” or simply “I like Christmas.”

 Although this line of reasoning can apply to any topic, below I’ll use political examples to illustrate this concept further, because I’ve been writing about left-right politics, and thus it is what is on my mind… Plus, can you think of an area of life that needs a lesson on avoiding confusion and clarifying semantics more than politics? 😀

 TIP: Language is symbolic, and the terms we use to communicate tend to mean a vast array of things in different contexts.
 To limit miscommunication we can speak in “descriptive terms” using phrases like “in terms of” or “in relation to.”

 TIP: To phrase the introduction a different way: In terms of communication, in relation to clarifying semantics and communicating effectively, one should use descriptive terms that denote specific positions and then explain things from there.

 Framing and Offering Context: Examples of Speaking “in Terms of” and “in Relation to”